The following Financial Services guidance note provides comprehensive and up to date legal information covering:

 MiFIR and the revised and recast Markets in Financial Instruments Directive (Directive 2014/65/EU) (MiFID II) replaced the Markets in Financial Instruments Directive (Directive 2004/39/EC), which already gave investment firms the right of non-discriminatory access to CCP, clearing and settlement systems in other Member States.
 This right has been retained in MiFID II.

 The MiFIR access provisions were intended to encourage competition and address the ‘vertical silo’ model—where trading, clearing and settlement all take place within the same infrastructure.
-In order to avoid discrimination, CCPs are required to clear transactions executed on different trading venues, and trading venues must make their data feeds available to different CCPs on a transparent and non-discriminatory basis.
-In addition, benchmark providers have to provide access to
+In order to avoid discrimination, CCPs are required to clear transactions executed on different trading venues, and trading venues must make

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.